National Geographic Explorer

 National Geographic Explorer Review

 AdventureSmith Explorations’ National Geographic Explorer review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our experts have sailed aboard the National Geographic Explorer firsthand in Antarctica.
-Please read our National Geographic Explorer review below then contact our cruise experts to compare the National Geographic Explorer to other expedition vessels.
+Please read our National Geographic Explorer review below then contact our small cruise ship experts to compare the National Geographic Explorer with other Antarctica ships and polar expedition ships and yachts.

-The National Geographic Explorer is one of the finest expedition ships in the world.
+The National Geographic Explorer is one of the finest expedition ships in the world operating Antarctica cruises, Greenland cruises, Patagonia cruises, Arctic cruises, Iceland cruises, small ship cruises in Northern Europe, small ship Mediterranean cruises, East Coast cruises and Canada small ship cruises.
 She is equipped for true expeditions to the farthest reaches of our planet in safety and comfort.
 At 148 guests and 356 feet, she is larger than many other expeditions ships but her size adds stability and endurance for longer voyages.
 She is still small enough to access remote locations favored by small ship expeditions.

 A full-time doctor, Internet cafe and laundry are also available.
 The vessel is staffed by two Wellness Specialists and features a glass-enclosed Fitness Center, outdoor stretching area, two LEXSpa treatment rooms and Swedish sauna, perfect for quick warm-ups after polar plunges or as a relaxing way to end the day.
 The fitness center with its expansive floor-to-ceiling windows and 180-degree vista offers a “million-dollar view” along with exercise bikes, elliptical machines and treadmills, free weights, yoga mats and exercise balls.
 From early-morning yoga or stretching on deck or in the lounge to massages and face, hand or body treatments inspired by the location, the onboard wellness specialists help guests achieve a more relaxed and revitalized state of being, great for days spent at sea.